alwaysthecritic/RobotsCSharp/README.md

 - The Robot class contains the Left, Right, Move implementations as methods.
 It also parses the individual command character to determine what to do with it - invoking the relevant method.
 It would be easy to massively over-engineer this part of the process and apply 'design patterns' with abandon, but that would more than likely obscure the simple mechanics of what is happening.
 The current design would make it fairly easy to have different Robot classes that respond to different commands or the same commands differently.
 - The Config class has some 'builder' aspects that make it a bit sweeter to assemble config, which is especially useful in the tests for making test config more readable.
 - The NUnit tests are quite extensive but simple to read.
 A nice abstraction (that I can only take credit for finding and using) is used to check that console output is correct in the functional tests.
+- Where I have used paths in ProgramTests, they use forward slashes so will probably only work on Mac.
+Adding Windows support is considered an additional feature to be added later if required.
+Doing so will add a fair bit of complexity and make that simple test harder to read.

 ## Building and running

-I built this with Xamarin Studio on Mac OS - my first foray into using that IDE and .NET outside of Windows.
-It has not been tested on Windows so may suffer from cross-platform issues - especially with file separators.
-I figure most Windows devs writing C# code don't worry about non-Windows separators as they're targetting Windows, so it's reasonable for me to target Mac OS here and consider Windows support as an additional feature to be added later if required.
+I built this with Xamarin Studio v4 on Mac OS - my first foray into using that IDE and .NET outside of Windows.

+Build the solution, then run the exe from the command line with:

+    > mono Robots.exe <configFilePath> <outputFilePath>